microsoft/pxt-adafruit/docs/lessons/magic-8.md

 # magic 8 lesson

-a fortune teller game with the BBC micro:bit.
+a fortune teller game with the @boardname@.

 ## Topic